The Presidential Working Group (PWG) was created in September 2019 with a defined charge:

 - Require training for student leaders of organizations and co-curriculars and their faculty and staff advisors on how to appropriately navigate interpersonal relations within collaborative, unsupervised spaces that make up Emerson’s unique niche.
 Work with faculty to embed sexual misconduct prevention and awareness into the first-year curriculum.

 The PWG discussed how this recommendation is affected by the new Policy and its section 1B on Primary Prevention Strategies and section 1C on the Role of the Title IX Coordinator.
 It is noted that both the Office of Access, Equity, & Title IX and the Healing & Advocacy Collective hosted hour-long and sequential online (live and synchronous) training sessions (40 and 60 sessions respectively) for incoming undergraduate and graduate students, in both flex and online modalities.
-These sessions, along with the webinar hosted by the Social Justice Center on the new Policy, exemplify the sort of forward-facing presence that the PWG thinks is beneficial.
+These sessions, along with the webinar hosted by the Social Justice Collaborative on the new Policy, exemplify the sort of forward-facing presence that the PWG thinks is beneficial.
 It remains incumbent upon the College to not only offer the education and training sessions but also to ensure that each student attends and completes a foundational session by the end of their first semester.
 Our recommendation to develop and post on the website a comprehensive training plan and higher-level programming – regular and ongoing and tailored to different constituencies (i.e. student organizations) and campus locales - still stands.
 Data on completion rates should be compiled and leveraged to increase those rates (such as tying completion of a foundational program to campus move-in and/or a zero-credit course on the degree audit in order to graduate).

 - Simplify Title IX Policy and Communication of Resources